JSTOR-Labs/plant-humanities/ayahuasca/README.md

 <param ve-image
        label="Pablo Amaringo, Espíritus de los Renacos (Spirits of the Renacos), 1996, gouache on paper, 18 x 24 in., St. Lawrence University Art Gallery.
-St. Lawrence University Art Gallery via Flickr, CC BY-NC-ND 2.0." url="https://live.staticflickr.com/8507/27951788334_154753d604_4k.jpg"> {#paragraph11}
+St. Lawrence University Art Gallery via Flickr, CC BY-NC-ND 2.0." url="https://live.staticflickr.com/8507/27951788334_154753d604_4k.jpg"> {#paragraph12}

 For the <span ve-entity eid="Q36411">Shipibo people</span> of modern-day Peru, ayahuasca rituals also revolve around visualizing the unseen.
 According to Shipibo history, in ancient times, everything in the world–water, plants, earth, humans, etc.–was once covered with intricate patterns that expressed the fundamental nature of creation.
 As time passed, this patterning was lost.
 Through the transcendent hallucinations of ayahuasca, though, Shipibo artists once again gain access to sacred patterns.
 The Shipibo people are unique in that most of these artists and practitioners are female.
 By reproducing such patterns in pottery and textiles, these women practiced therapy and healing born out of the knowledge of the interconnectedness of the universe.[^ref25]
 <param ve-image url="https://upmaa-pennmuseum.netdna-ssl.com/collections/assets/1600/72338.jpg" label="Shipibo Jar [with geometric motifs], Shipebo Conebo maker, Amazonia, Peru, ceramic, H. 9 cm, Penn Museum.">
 <param ve-image url="https://live.staticflickr.com/4386/36706638286_f4bfd80169_3k.jpg" label="Traditional Shipibo Embroidery, photo by Juan Carlos Huayllapuma/CIFOR.
 CIFOR via Flickr, CC BY-NC-ND 2.0.">
-{#paragraph12}
+{#paragraph13}

 More than just visual, the ayahuasca ceremony is a multisensory journey, with music being a vital component in several ayahuasca traditions.
 In Peru, ayahuasca healing ceremonies include whistled chants, <span ve-entity eid="Q5985066">_icaros_</span>, carried out by _ayahuasqueros_ or _vegetalistas_.
 The chants are meant to invoke spiritual forces so that they may open doorways and help to complete tasks, as well as to invoke guardian spirits of the vine.
 The chants likely also help to orient those who have imbibed the decoction, providing grounding while the participants are otherwise disoriented by its effects.[^ref26]
 <param ve-video id="d06W6to3Wc0" title="Maestro Gilberto Picota Lopez Sings a Shipibo Icaro.
 Spirit of the Jaguar, YouTube.">
-{#paragraph13}
+{#paragraph14}

 ### Ethnobotanical Encounters

 The rich descriptions of ayahuasca ceremonies we know today have been written in the last five decades or so.
 Interestingly, the few materials that document early encounters with the brew often mention vernacular plant names or botanical traits of hallucinogenic plants.
 These details, however brief and meager, became relevant for twentieth-century ethnobotany.
 Selected episodes of ethnobotanical encounters, shown here, reveal how ayahuasca shaped the development of this discipline.
 Despite persistent religious and intellectual barriers, outsider researchers began to build their understanding of ayahuasca as early as the 1700s.
 The convergences and dissonances with Amazonian plant knowledge reveal different episodes of land and knowledge colonization.
 <param ve-knightlab-timeline="" source="1uQHhaag3mNkvi1O-p56_BTkNnA16dXGOsw3aIazunnw" font="Lustria-Lato" timenav-position="bottom" hash-bookmark="false" initial-zoom="1" height="650">
-{#paragraph14}
+{#paragraph15}

 <span eid="Q36380">Jesuits</span> overseeing <span ve-entity title="Mainas missions" eid="Q7125152">missions in the Amazon</span> in the eighteenth century were among the first Europeans to explicitly mention ayahuasca (or _marari_) as a brew for ritual and medicinal purposes.
 Missionaries like <span eid="Q7121682">Pablo Maroni</span> (1695–1757) found it difficult to prove whether spiritual leaders had a pact with the devil but still were concerned about the divinatory purposes of “a white devil’s trumpet (floripondio)” and “a vine called vulgarly ayahuasca.”
 In their view, spiritual leaders (usually referred to as sorcerers–mohanes y hechiceros) were only tricking and deceiving people in their community.[^ref27]
-<param ve-image
+<param ve-image fit="contain"
        manifest="https://www.loc.gov/item/2021668377/manifest.json"
-       label="Samuel Fritz, The Marañon or Amazon River with the Mission of the Society of Jesus, 1707.
-Biblioteca Nacional Digital (Brasil) in partnership with WDL- ARC.030,02,01, public domain." ref="1">
+       label="Samuel Fritz, The Marañon or Amazon River with the Mission of the Society of Jesus, Quito, Ecuador, Juan de Narvaes, 1707, Biblioteca Nacional Digital Brasil.
+Library of Congress, World Digital Library Collection, public domain." ref="1">
 <param ve-image
        manifest="https://iiif.juncture-digital.org/manifest/2b463c8d4b8957916687e1d8553b2b216d951456c3611a01ceb41ba8d5a92a12"
        label="Pablo Maroni’s discussion of different Amazonian groups’ rituals and their alleged association with the devil.
-Maroni mentions the use of a white datura and a vine called ayahuasca to ‘deprive of the senses’.
-Pablo Maroni, Noticias auténticas del famoso río Marañón y misión apostólica de la Compañía de Jesús de la provincia de Quito, 1738 [first published in 1889].
+Maroni mentions the use of a white datura and a vine called ayahuasca to “deprive of the senses.”
+Pablo Maroni, Noticias auténticas del famoso río Marañón y misión apostólica de la Compañía de Jesús de la provincia de Quito, 1738 [first published 1889].
 Biblioteca Digital AECID (Madrid), CC BY-NC-SA 3.0." ref="2">
-{#paragraph15}
+{#paragraph16}

 In contrast, descriptions of individual plant species were devoid of demonic or ritual associations.
 In the late eighteenth century, the celebrated Spanish explorers and botanists <span eid="Q4948434">Hipólito Ruíz (1754–1816) and José Pavón (1754–1840)</span> described a shrub from the western Amazon and named it _Psychotria viridis_.[^ref28] Even though these botanists sought to obtain knowledge from local herbalists and sorcerers, the  hallucinogenic properties and use of _P. viridis_ in ayahuasca brews were never reported and remained unknown to westerners until the twentieth century.[^ref29]
 <param ve-image